catlennon/QNBT-Big-Data-Project/README.md

-# Financial Data Analytics Final Project
+# QNBT Big Data Project

 I created these Jupyter Notebooks for my team as part of the final project in my graduate-level Financial Data Analytics course (FI8090) at Georgia State University in the Fall Semester of 2022.
 This project was completed in collaboration with my teammates.
 Notably, I took on all coding responsibilities since my team members were not experienced programmers.
 Our work was presented to and evaluated by executives at QNBT and our professor.